 More importantly, I now have a resource within myself that I can turn to when stress really does take hold.
 If I find myself getting really worked up about something, I can either close my eyes and take some deep breaths until my heart rate slows, or actually take out my headphones, pop on a guided meditation, and go through the exercise, wherever I am.
 The crazy thing about the human mind is that you really can “fake it ’till you make it.”
 If you create the physiological sensations associated with calmness, your brain will begin to feel calm.
 If you smile for long enough, your body and mind will respond as though you are happy.
 So rather than giving free reign to your stress, you can actively work to reduce it by tricking your brain into thinking the stressful situation has passed.

-I spoke about my digestion issues earlier, though I neglected to mention that it was not at all uncommon for me to go 2-3 (sometimes 4-5) days without having a bowel movement, particularly during times of stress or poor sleep, especially when travelling.
-We spent 2 months backpacking through Europe last year and I can count on less than my 10 fingers how many times I went to the bathroom during that trip.
+I spoke about my digestion issues earlier, though I neglected to mention that it was not at all uncommon for me to go two or three (sometimes four or five) days without having a bowel movement, particularly during times of stress or poor sleep, especially when travelling.
+We spent two months backpacking through Europe last year and I can count on less than my 10 fingers how many times I went to the bathroom during that trip.
 So I was hoping, quite desperately, that reducing my stress was the thing I needed to do to turn things around, but I’ll admit it felt like a last-ditch effort at helping a hopeless cause.
 I was, nevertheless, determined to at least try, if only to say that I had.

 Prepare yourselves, ladies and gentlemen.